Your 7-step checklist if you have tested positive

 Close contacts are people you had contact with while you were infectious:

-- anyone who lives with or stays overnight in the same premises as a confirmed case
+- anyone who has stayed overnight in the same premises as a case during their infectious period, other than in the course of their work, or

-- anyone who has spent more than 4 hours (over a 24-hour period) in a residential setting with a confirmed case while they were infectious.
+- anyone who has spent more than 4 hours in a residential setting with a case during their infectious period, other than in the course of their work.

 Tips for telling your close contacts: